How to pay

 Please note that the easiest and most secure way of confirming tuition fee payments to UKVI is via your CAS and not by a paper receipt.
 Payments uploaded to your CAS will be visible in My Passport, Visa & CAS on the student portal.

 Receipts for accommodation payments cannot be issued by the Tuition Fees team; if you need a receipt for accommodation payments, please contact the Accounts Receivable Office at firstname.lastname@example.org.

 Payment processing times

 The time taken for a payment to reach the College and be processed against your invoice will vary depending on your method of payment.
-The below table may be used as an indicative guide however, certain payments, especially bank transfers from overseas accounts, may take longer to reach the College than indicated below.
+The below table may be used as an indicative guide for our internal processing however please note that certain payments, especially bank transfers from overseas accounts, may take up to 5 working days to reach the College's bank account.